rclai/meteor-document-methods/README.md

 If you have certain collection definitions with transforms applied to them by other means other than collection helpers (i.e CollectionFS), then those collections won't have these methods.

 This uses ```dburles:collection-helpers``` to get the job done.
-All of these methods are injected to all of your collections as collection helpers, using ```dburles:mongo-collection-instances```.
+All of these methods are injected to all of your collections as collection helpers.
 Thanks __@dburles__ for your packages, without them this would not be possible, or rather, it would've made this super hard to make!

 ## Examples